Podcasts for Church Leaders (2022 Edition)

 Luther in Real Time

-If you’re interested in church history, then this is a must-listen, even after the publish date.
-The audio work, the actors (with recognisable European accents), and the way each episode ends with a cliffhanger of sorts made for an immersive series of podcast episodes – and you can listen back to them all now.
+If you’re interested in church history, then this is a must listen.
+The audio work, the actors (with recognisable European accents), and the way each episode ends with a cliff hanger or sorts, made for an immersive series of podcast episodes – and you can listen back to them all now.

 - Joel Murray (Communications and Media Officer)